hichamoha/natural_language_processing/README.md

 ### Assignment 2: Building an inverted index
 In this assignment, we need to write a Python program that first collects all the words from the corpus of Selma Lagerl¨of, extracted from Lagerl¨of arkivet at Litteraturbanken.
 Then, we will learn how to build an index from the collected words.
-At the end, we will get familiar with the Tf-Idf value to represent documents.
-An additional task consists in reading about the history of Google indexing by Jeff Dean: "Challenges in Building Large-Scale Information Retrieval Systems", https://static.googleusercontent.com/media/research.google.com/en//people/jeff/ WSDM09-keynote.pdf
+At the end, we will get familiar with the **Tf-Idf value** to represent documents.
+An additional task consists in reading about the history of Google indexing by Jeff Dean: "Challenges in Building Large-Scale Information Retrieval Systems", https://static.googleusercontent.com/media/research.google.com/en//people/jeff/WSDM09-keynote.pdf

 ### Assignment 2: Language Models
 In this second assignment, we will write Python programs to find n-gram statistics i a corpus of approximately one million words